vlitzke/kitchenflies/DNAseq/15_Patterson's_D/README.md

 which did not work :D kept no data

+so i did bcftools and it works for the uatosomes and i pruned them, then i tried to do the same for the x chrom didn't work (excludes variants on non-autosomes from relationship matrix and then defaults to error: no variants remaining) so then I tried to take out the X and Y chromosome data together and ran it the same way, same error.

 [^1]: Kapun, M., Nunez, J. C., Bogaerts-Márquez, M., Murga-Moreno, J., Paris, M., Outten, J., ... & Bergland, A. O. (2021).
 Drosophila evolution over space and time (DEST): a new population genomics resource.
 Molecular biology and evolution, 38(12), 5782-5805.
 [^2]: Malinsky, M., Matschiner, M., & Svardal, H. (2021).
 Dsuite‐Fast D‐statistics and related admixture evidence from VCF files.
 Molecular ecology resources, 21(2), 584-595.